Online Teaching Certificate

 Do I have to be a part of the Online Teaching Certificate to go to any one of these workshops?

 No. However, we strongly encourage you to sign up for the OTC!
-Because space is limited in some workshop spaces, it would be great to have all workshop participants be signed up for the OTC!
+Because space is limited in some face-to-face workshop spaces, it would be great to have all workshop participants be signed up for the OTC!

 How do I sign up for the Online Teaching Certificate?